-Modern interpretation of the SUV
+Modern Interpretation of the SUV

 With a road-oriented fully independent suspension and Ford's optional "intelligent" four-wheel-drive system, the Explorer isn't likely to challenge the body-on-frame Toyota 4Runner or similarly unibody-based Jeep Grand Cherokee for off road prowess.
 Instead, V6 Explorers can be equipped with a terrain management control knob based on former Ford subsidiary Land Rover's similar system.

 For those who place a priority on power - and those who want to tow - the Explorer's standard 3.5-liter V6 that puts out 290 horsepower and 255 lb-ft. of torque.
-The naturally aspirated V6 also features direct injection and twin independent variable camshaft timing, which Ford says helps boost fuel economy by about 20 percent compared to the outgoing Explorer.
+The naturally aspirated V6 features direct injection and twin independent variable camshaft timing, which Ford says helps boost fuel economy by about 20 percent compared to the outgoing Explorer.
 With the V6, the Explorer owners can tow up to 5,000 lbs.
 The V6 can be had in both front (18/25 mpg) and all-wheel-drive (17/23 mpg) form.

 Both engines are mated to six-speed automatic transmissions; XLT and Limited trim levels feature a shifter-mounted +/- toggle switch for manual-style gearshifts.
 All models also feature electric power steering to reduce fuel consumption and assembly complexity.
-The electric steering combines with a new Curve Control feature, which works with the Explorer's stability control and brakes to stabilize a vehicle that has entered a turn too quickly.
+The electric steering combines with a Curve Control feature, which works with the Explorer's stability control and brakes to stabilize a vehicle that has entered a turn too quickly.
 Ford also offers the Explorer with its automatic parallel parking system that first debuted on the Ford Flex.

-Inside and out
+Inside and Out

 With a length of 197.1 inches and a width of 90.2 inches including the exterior mirrors, the latest Explorer is a fair amount larger than the outgoing model - and it's one of the largest in its class, measuring in just three inches shorter than a GMC Acadia.